rentpath/mini_autobot/README.md

     ---
     root: 'http://www.env.host_address.com'

+Environment variable as value of `root` is also supported, eg.

+    ---
+    root: <%= ENV['DYNAMIC_APP_URL'] %>

 #### Test Suite

-A typical test suite configuration file `config/test_suite.yml` looks like this:
+A typical test suite configuration file looks like this:

     ----
     regression: